Waldorf education: Origins and history

 From 1933 to 1945, political interference from the Nazi regime limited and ultimately closed most Waldorf schools in Europe, with the exception of some British, Swiss, and Dutch schools; the United Kingdom and Switzerland were not occupied by Nazi Germany.
 A few schools elsewhere in Europe (e.g. in Norway) survived by going underground.

 In general, Nazis did not like private schools; however, Rudolf Hess, the adjunct Führer, was a patron of Waldorf schools.
 According to Karen Priestman, "Although the Anthroposophy Society was prohibited in November 1935 and Reich Education Minister Bernhard Rust forbade all private schools from accepting new students in March 1936, the last Waldorf school was not closed until 1941."
-This was shortly after especially after Hess flew to England to negotiate peace.
+This was shortly after Hess flew to England to negotiate peace.
 The affected schools reopened after the Second World War ended.
 Some schools in East Germany were re-closed a few years later by the Communist government.

 In North America in 1967, there were nine schools in the United States and one in Canada.
 As of 2021, that number had increased to more than 200 in the United States and over 20 in Canada.
-There are currently 29 Steiner schools in the United Kingdom and three in the Republic of Ireland.
+(Note: Waldorf schools in US and Canada) There are currently 29 Steiner schools in the United Kingdom and three in the Republic of Ireland.

 After the dissolution of the Soviet Union, Waldorf schools again began to proliferate in Central and Eastern Europe.
 More recently, many have opened in Asia, especially China.
 There are currently over 1,200 independent Waldorf schools worldwide.

 Developmental approach

 The structure of Waldorf education follows a theory of childhood development devised by Rudolf Steiner, utilizing distinct learning strategies for each of three developmental stages or "epochs": early childhood, elementary, and secondary education.
 Steiner believed each stage lasted approximately seven years.
-Aside from their spiritual underpinnings, Steiner's seven-year stages are broadly similar to those later described by Jean Piaget and also theories described earlier by Comenius and Pestalozzi.
+(Note: Years per stage) Setting aside their spiritual underpinnings, Steiner's seven-year stages are broadly similar to earlier theories by Comenius and Pestalozzi and later work by Jean Piaget.
 The stated purpose of this approach is to awaken the "physical, behavioral, emotional, cognitive, social, and spiritual" aspects of each pupil.